 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

 The costs above are for a plan that meets minimum car insurance requirements in Texas or a full coverage policy covering $100,000 in bodily injury liability costs per person, $300,000 per accident and $100,000 in property damage costs.
 Average insurance costs vary among providers but tend to be exceptionally high if you need an SR-22.
 Other factors that can make SR-22 insurance expensive include filing costs and loss of discounts.
 If you’re looking for the lowest rates for SR-22 coverage in Texas, it is a good idea to compare quotes from at least three different providers.

 If price isn't your number one priority when it comes to car insurance, we recommend checking out the top car insurance companies in Texas.

 SR-22 insurance involves a filing cost, usually a $25 one-time fee.

 You’re ineligible for safe driver discounts after filing an SR-22, which can make your policy more expensive.

-The severity of your violation can affect the cost of your insurance.
+The severity of your violation can affect the average cost of your auto insurance.
 For example, a hit-and-run raises your premiums more than a DUI.